PeterWangIntel/crosswalk-website/Crosswalk-3-release-notes.md

 * Support manifest.json when running web apps
 * onTitleChanged callback added in XWalkViewTestBase
 * Back key bahavior for XWalkView
-* Enable the embedded mode by default for packaging tool

 ### Tizen Runtime